Adapt Your Cyber Security Defenses

 The threat becomes more serious as more and more critical information is disseminated through social medial platforms.
 A great example of the danger is President Trump’s use of Twitter in his presidency.
 President Trump has proven to rely heavily on Twitter to get certain information to the American people.
 It is rumored that his Twitter account was still associated with a public email account after he took office.
 If this email account was compromised, someone could easily pose at the President of the United States and have the potential to do a lot of damage.
 While most would take outlandish information to be the result of unauthorized control of the account, many may also take the information as fact and react to it in a detrimental way.

 Even though cyber security threats continue to evolve and show no signs of slowing down, you still have the ability to protect your business.
 Implementing a proper security and recovery plan is paramount, even for the smallest business.
-Systems must be properly patched and updated and proper equipment should be implemented to defend against these threats.
-Ensure a proper backup and disaster recovery solution is in place and working properly.
+Systems must be properly patched and updated regularly.
+Proper equipment should be implemented to defend against these threats.
+Ensure a backup and disaster recovery solution is in place from your IT managed services provider and working properly.

 With proper planning, your business can be well defended against these threats and their potentially disastrous outcomes.
 To be sure your business is protected, consult your IT provider and ask what plans they have implemented to defend your business network from potential attack.